AdamStelmaszczyk/adamstelmaszczyk.github.io/_posts/2023-09-06-psyhos-tips-for-programming-contests.md

 2. You never need any advanced math.
 There is always alternative of writing simulation code.
 In ~200 contests I've done, I can recall a single instance someone performed better due to math knowledge.
 Exception: Bayes' theorem.
 For reference: I don't know calculus 😅

-3. In HC there are only two common techniques that are worth knowing: Beam Search & Simulated Annealing.
+3. In HC there are only two common techniques that are worth knowing: Beam Search & SA.
 Rarely, it's useful to have decent experience with Graph Theory, Dynamic Programming, Linear Programming & Flow Problems.

 4. Touch typing is extremely important.
 If you can't, that should be your #1 priority.
 It takes roughly 10-30h for most.
 Touch typing gives you an ability to think about other things while coding.
 Reduces number of bugs, smooths out prototyping, etc.